iudx/iudx-readme/tutorials/getting_started.md

 curl -X GET   "https://pudx.catalogue.iudx.org.in/catalogue/v1/search"  -H 'Accept: application/json' -H 'Cache-Control: no-cache'
 ```

-Now that we have got started on IUDX Catalogue, refer to the full [API specifications](https://apidocs.iudx.org.in/cat) for more detailed information
+Now that we have got started on IUDX Catalogue, refer to the full [API specifications](https://apidocs.iudx.org.in/cat) for more detailed information.
+For advance usage refer to [IUDX Python SDK](https://github.com/iudx/pyIUDX).

 ## Resource Server APIs
  - Get latest data from the resource.